ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 A good sequencing depth can help identify all true binding sites in the sample.
 But sequencing is susceptible to errors and these can give rise to duplicates.

-Here reads with the same start position are considered as duplicates.
+Here reads with the same start position are considered duplicates.
 There can be two types of duplicates:
 - Bad duplicates: These can arise from PCR overamplification or biases in sequence library preparation.
-Also blacklisted or repeat regions in the genome with excessively high signal can contribute to duplicates.
+Also blacklisted or repeat regions in the genome with excessively high signals can contribute to duplicates.
 Such duplicates add noise to final peak calls and hence need to be eliminated.
-- Good duplicates: Increasing sequencing depth can actually result in valid biological duplicates or reads that map at the same position and are biologically relevant.
+- Good duplicates: Increasing sequencing depth can result in valid biological duplicates or reads that map at the same position and are biologically relevant.
 Removal of biological duplicates can lead to under-estimated ChIP-Seq signals.

 MACS2 deals with duplicates in several ways via –KEEP-DUP command.
-The default auto option makes MACS calculate the maximum tags at the exact same location based on binomial distribution using 1e-5 as p-value cutoff.
+The default auto option makes MACS calculate the maximum tags at the exact same location based on binomial distribution using 1e-5 as the p-value cutoff.
 The all option keeps every tag.

 You can specify an integer and accordingly MACS will keep at the most that many tags at the same location.
 By default, it keeps only one read at the same location.

 **Step 2: Modeling the shift size**

 As mentioned previously, ChIP sequencing is performed randomly from either end.
-This results in reads that represent ends of the fragments instead of the actual protein-DNA binding sites.
+This results in reads that represent the ends of the fragments instead of the actual protein-DNA binding sites.

 The 5’end of the reads are centered around the binding site both on the positive and negative strand thus resulting in a bimodal distribution.
 For single-end reads, the distance between the forward and reverse strand distribution is used to estimate the fragment size.

-In case of paired-end reads, MACS2 estimates fragment size from the insert size of the paired reads.
+In the case of paired-end reads, MACS2 estimates fragment size from the insert size of the paired reads.

 Estimation of fragment size helps shift the 5’end fragments of Chip-Seq samples towards the 3’ direction to better estimate the true binding site.
 The distance by which the 5’end ends are to be moved is referred to as shift size.

-To model the shift size, MACS2 scans the genome with a window of length 2 x bandwidth and identifies regions with reads more than mfold enriched relative to random tag distribution.
+To model the shift size, MACS2 scans the genome with a window of length 2 x bandwidth and identifies regions with reads more than the mfold enriched relative to random tag distribution.
-Bandwith refers to the sonication size or the size of DNA fragments that are sheared after immunoprecipitation.
+Bandwidth refers to the sonication size or the size of DNA fragments that are sheared after immunoprecipitation.
 Mfold is high-confidence fold-enrichment.

-Then MACS2 randomly samples 1000 of these high quality peaks, separates the positive and negative strands, and aligns them at the midpoint between their centers.
+Then MACS2 randomly samples 1000 of these high-quality peaks, separates the positive and negative strands, and aligns them at the midpoint between their centers.
 (See the figure below)

 <p> </br> </p>
 <p align="center">